ScriptSmith/instamancer/utils/validation-generator/README.md

 The script will save typing to `output.ts` file (gitignored).

-`var` keywords are used instead of `const` not to think about declaration order.
+`RootInterface` and `Default` types can be removed.
+Other types should be rearenged to match declaration order.